The Cloud Lifecycle Manager Admin UI is a web-based GUI for viewing and managing the

 The name of the network group.
 Clicking on a Network Group will load the details of that group on the Networks page.

-the logical network name together.
-The Cloud software will map these to
+information grouping the logical network name together.
+The Cloud software will map these to physical devices.

 The Add Server page in the Cloud Lifecycle Manager Admin UI allows for adding additional Compute Nodes to the Cloud.